OSGeo/gdal/doc/source/drivers/raster/lcp.rst

 .. built_in_by_default::

 FARSITE v.
-4 landscape file (LCP) is a multi-band raster format used by wildland fire behavior and fire effect simulation models such as FARSITE, FLAMMAP, and FBAT (`www.fire.org <http://www.fire.org>`__).
+4 landscape file (LCP) is a multi-band raster format used by wildland fire behavior and fire effect simulation models such as FlamMap (`firelab.org <https://www.firelab.org/project/flammap>`__).
 The bands of an LCP file store data describing terrain, tree canopy, and surface fuel.
-The `LANDFIRE Data Distribrution
-Site <https://landfire.cr.usgs.gov/viewer/>`__ distributes data in LCP format, and programs such as FARSITE and
-`LFDAT <http://www.landfire.gov/datatool.php>`__ can create LCP files from a set of input rasters.
+The `LANDFIRE Program <https://www.landfire.gov/>`__ provides geospatial data in LCP format to support fire simulation modeling.

 An LCP file (.lcp) is basically a raw format with a 7,316-byte header described below.
 The data type for all bands is 16-bit signed integer.
 Bands are interleaved by pixel.
 Five bands are required: elevation, slope, aspect, fuel model, and tree canopy cover.
 Crown fuel bands (canopy height, canopy base height, canopy bulk density), and surface fuel bands (duff, coarse woody debris) are optional.
+The LCP driver reports several band-level metadata items described below.
+The band names used are:
+ELEVATION, SLOPE, ASPECT, FUEL_MODEL, CANOPY_COV, CANOPY_HT, CBH, CBD, DUFF
+and CWD.

-The LCP driver reads the linear unit, cell size, and extent, but the LCP file does not specify the projection.
+The LCP driver reads the linear unit, cell size, and extent, but the .lcp file does not specify a projection internally.
 UTM projections are typical, but other projections are possible.
+The driver will look for a file with .prj extension and read the coordinate system in ESRI pseudo-OGC WKT format.

+LCP does not support an inherent no data value, but -9999 is used by convention to mark pixels that are not valid data.

 Driver capabilities
 -------------------